 - Pursue a full-course of study at Smith College every term except during official school breaks.
-You must get approval to take less than a full course load.
+You must get prior approval to take less than a full course load.
 This means taking a minimum of 12 credits, with no more than one online distance course (up to 3 credits) per semester.
 Please note: Graduating on time from Smith College (8 semesters) requires 16 credits per term, and all online courses require prior approval.
-You must follow both Smith College and USCIS policies!
+You must follow both Smith College and US government policies!

 - Make normal progress toward your degree.
 You should plan to complete your studies by the program completion date on your Form I-20.
 If your graduation date changes you must notify the ISSO immediately.